gwisp2/hass-docker-cards-devcontainer/README.md

 Devcontainer for development of Lovelace cards for Home Assistant.

 Features:
-1. Automatic download of Lovelace cards from GitHub
+1. Components
-2. Automatic generation of Lovelace resources list
+    - automatic download of third-party Lovelace cards from Github
-3. Easy to restart HA, just stop HA with `Ctrl+C` and select 'start HA', that feature can be useful when using custom components.
+    - automatic generation of Lovelace resources list
-4. Preinstalled HACS
+    - HACS is preinstalled
-5. Can be used offline.
-HA downloads extra packages on the first run, and the first run is made done when building this image.
+3. Instantaneous startup: usually HA downloads different stuff on the first run, and in this image, everything is already downloaded for you.
-6. Preinstalled Playwright dependencies & browsers
+4. Preinstalled Playwright dependencies & browsers.
+Useful if you want to make screenshots of your custom cards.

 ## Example usage